 Our chief executive officer recommended, and our compensation committee approved, that the executives' fiscal 2022 annual long-term incentive grants remain the same on a percentage-of-salary basis as fiscal 2021, to be awarded in the form of shares of restricted stock (or in a combination of restricted stock and restricted cash) that vest on a pro-rata basis over a three-year employment period after their effective grant date.
 As a result, each named executive officer was granted fiscal 2022 annual restricted stock grants valued at 85% of each executive's fiscal 2022 base salary compensation, or \$425,000, \$310,250 and \$310,250 for each of Messrs.
 Altschaefl, Brodin and Green, respectively.
-Our compensation committee allowed our NEOs to choose accepting their award either in the form of 100% restricted stock or in the form of 60% of the dollar value of each award in the form of three-year pro rata vesting restricted stock awards.
+Our compensation committee allowed our NEOs to choose accepting their award either in the form of 100% restricted stock or in the form of 60% of the dollar value of each award in the form of three-year pro rata vesting restricted stock and 40% of the dollar value of the award in the form of cash payable in one-third increments upon the annual vesting of the tandem restricted stock awards.
 Two of our NEOs choose to accept their fiscal 2022 annual long-term incentive awards in 100% three-year pro rata vesting restricted stock.
-One of our NEOs chose the combined grant of 60% three-year pro rata vesting restricted cash payable in one-third increments upon the annual vesting of the tandem restricted stock.
-One of our NEOs chose the combined grant of 60% three-year pro rata vesting restricted cash payable in one-third increments upon the annual vesting of the tandem restricted stock awards.
+One of our NEOs choose the combined grant of 60% three-year pro rata vesting restricted stock and 40% restricted cash payable in one-third increments upon the annual vesting of the tandem restricted stock awards.